Tools for managing open source programsEdit this guide on GitHub

 JIRA – From Atlassian, JIRA contains custom filters, developer tool integrations, customizable workflows and rich APIs to integrate JIRA with other applications.
 JIRA is available as a commercial software.

 Artifactory – Artifactory is a repository manager from JFrog which supports software packages created in any code language.
 It integrates with all major DevOps and continuous integration and continuous deployment tools.
 Artifactory is available as a commercial or as an open source tool.

 Docker Hub – A cloud-based registry service which allows users to link to code repositories and build and test their images.
-It also stores manually-pushed images and links to Docker Cloud so users can deploy images to project hosts.
 Docker Hub is a centralized resource for container image discovery, distribution and change management, collaboration and workflow automation throughout the development pipeline.

 Monitoring and tracking the overall health of open source projects as they grow and mature is a core task for an enterprise open source program.
 To accomplish it, you must gather tools which report on how individual open source projects are performing and being received by their communities – often across dozens, hundreds or even thousands of projects at once.
 The tools also must be able to roll the data into meaningful, useful, and actionable information about overall project performance across your entire open source portfolio.